gaiusyu/Delog/README.md

-> **Note for Rebuttal Reviewers:** In direct response to feedback and questions raised during the review process, we have added a new, supplementary section: **Chapter 6.
+> **Note for Rebuttal Reviewers:** In direct response to feedback and questions raised during the review process, we have added a new, supplementary section: **Section 6.
 Updates during Rebuttal**.
 >
 > This section is provided solely to clarify and elaborate on specific points of inquiry.
 In adherence to the rebuttal guidelines, it is not intended as a presentation of new core results, and we consider it optional reading for your convenience.
-The original artifact, encompassing Chapters 1 through 5, remains entirely unchanged from the initial submission.
+The original artifact, encompassing Sections 1 through 5, remains entirely unchanged from the initial submission.

 # DeLog: An Efficient Log Compression Framework with Pattern-based Grouping